DeepLabCut/DeepLabCut/docs/functionDetails.md

 The differences of the loaders are as follows:
 - default: our standard DLC 2.0 introduced in Nature Protocols variant (scaling, auto-crop augmentation)
-- imgaug: a lot of augmentation possibilities, efficient code for target map creation & batchsizes >1 supported. [will prob. become default soon].
+- imgaug: a lot of augmentation possibilities, efficient code for target map creation & batch sizes >1 supported. [will prob. become default soon].
 You can set the parameters such as the batch_size in the pose_cfg.yaml file for the model you are training.
-- tensorpack: a lot of augmentation possibilities, multi CPU support for fast processing, target maps are created less efficiently than in imgaug, does not allow batchsize>1
+- tensorpack: a lot of augmentation possibilities, multi CPU support for fast processing, target maps are created less efficiently than in imgaug, does not allow batch size>1
 - deterministic: only useful for testing, freezes numpy seed otherwise like default

-Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want train.
+Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want to train.
 Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

 **MODEL COMPARISION for standard DLC:** You can also test several models by creating the same test/train split for different networks.
 You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).

 Please also see our helper WIKI on selecting models: https://github.com/AlexEMG/DeepLabCut/wiki/What-neural-network-should-I-use%3F

- See Box 2 on how to specify **which network is loaded for training (inlcuding your own network, etc):**
+ See Box 2 on how to specify **which network is loaded for training (including your own network, etc):**

 <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1570325287859-NHCTKWOFWPVWLH8B79PS/ke17ZwdGBToddI8pDm48kApwhYXjNb7J-ZG10ZuuPUJ7gQa3H78H3Y0txjaiv_0fDoOvxcdMmMKkDsyUqMSsMWxHk725yiiHCCLfrh8O1z4YTzHvnKhyp6Da-NYroOW3ZGjoBKy3azqku80C789l0uRNgJXBmK_J7vOfsoUyYccR03UZyExumRKzyR7hPRvjPGikK2uEIM-3GOD5thTJoQ/Box2-01.png?format=1000w" width="90%">